sotrh/learn-wgpu/docs/news/0.12/readme.md

 }
 ```

-I updated the [lighting tutorial](../../intermediate/tutorial10-lighting) to reflect
+I updated the [lighting tutorial](../../intermediate/tutorial10-lighting) to reflect this change.
-this change.

 ## Misc

 Due to the recent deploy to [anyhow](https://docs.rs/anyhow/latest/) that
 breaks glob imports (aka. `use anyhow::*`), I had to switch qualified
 imports and uses (ie. `anyhow::Result`).
 This was mostly an issue on my
-build scripts for some of showcase examples.
+build scripts for some of the showcase examples.

 The main tutorial examples weren't affected, and the changes are minor, so
 if your curious feel free to look at the repo.